|

 Congratulations!

-Your son has been elected to be a candidate for membership in the Order
+Your daughter or son has been chosen for membership in the Order of

-your support.
-While many organizations have specific committments for
+appreciate your support.
+While many organizations have specific commitments

-every member, the Order of the Arrow is unique because it offers each
+for every member, the Order of the Arrow is unique because it offers

-Scout a multitude of opportunities to serve, and your son can tailor his
+each Scout a multitude of opportunities to serve, and your daughter

-member is a registered member that is committed to serving his home unit.
+active member is a registered member that is committed to serving his

 Information